DUE TO COVID, ALL ADULT AND YOUTH PROGRAMMING WILL CONTINUE TO MEET ONLINE

 "Growing confidence in children through the learning and performing of magic tricks."

-Here's a three-minute video overview of the curriculum used in our weekly magic classes.
+Here's a three-minute video overview of the curriculum used in our youth magic classes.

 His combined life experience as a corporate trainer and youth worker along with his background as a magician for children and families makes him ideally suited for working with young people - passing along the art of magic to the next generation.